 OCC Youth Sponsorship Programme

-The OCC has introduced a youth bursary or sponsorship programme the aim of which is to foster the development of ocean cruising by enabling young people to gain experience of long distance sailing.
-The programme will facilitate the introduction of youngsters to experienced sailors and contribute towards the costs of the voyage.
+The aim of the Ocean Cruising Club (OCC) Youth Sponsorship Programme is to foster the development of ocean cruising by enabling young people to gain experience as a crew member on a long distance sailing passage.
+The programme enables the introduction of individuals between the ages of 18 and 25 to experienced ocean sailors, and the sponsorship award contributes towards the costs of the voyage.

 View short video here.